nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-3/index.md

 ```
 *Note: the Lakehouse connection values have been removed*

-What's happening here is that we're loading the data from the Lakehouse, filtering the rows to only include the csv files that match the TourneyType parameter, loading the csv files into tables, expanding the tables into columns, renaming the columns, changing the data types, and then combining the two tables back together.
-Finally we calculate the point difference between the two teams.
+What's happening here is that we're:
+1. Loading the data from the Lakehouse;
+2. Filtering the rows to only include the csv files that match the TourneyType parameter;
+3. Loading the csv files into tables;
+4. Expanding the tables into columns;
+5. Renaming the columns;
+6. Changing the data types;
+7. Combining the two tables back together;
+8. Calculatint the point difference between the two teams.

 Using the query is then as simple as selecting it, and then invoking the function with the TourneyType parameter.